Everything you need to know about compatibility testing in 1 article

 To ensure compatibility, the testing team sets up a comprehensive test lab with various devices representing different manufacturers, models, screen sizes, and operating system versions.
 This includes popular devices like iPhones, Samsung Galaxy phones, Google Pixel phones, and more.Ā

-Throughout the testing process, the team identifies compatibility issues, such as layout inconsistencies, crashes on specific devices, performance degradation on lower-end devices, or conflicts with other installed apps.
+Throughout this mobile compatibility testing process, the team identifies compatibility issues, such as layout inconsistencies, crashes on specific devices, performance degradation on lower-end devices, or conflicts with other installed apps.
 Ultimately, they document these issues and collaborate with the development team to address and resolve them.

 Example: Figma